About arc42

 6. Runtime View

 The runtime view describes the dynamic behavior and interactions of the YOVI system’s building blocks.
-Interaction with YOVI is centered around game turns, external API access, rust computing, and data persistence.
+Interaction with YOVI is centered on game turns, external API access, Rust-based game logic, and data persistence.

-I have identified two primary use cases where the runtime view is architecturally significant to demonstrate the coordination between the TypeScript Web App and the Rust Module: human user interaction and automated bot interaction.
+Two primary use cases are architecturally significant because they show the coordination between the TypeScript web application, the users service, and the Rust game engine: human user interaction and automated bot interaction.

 6.1.
 Human Player Game (Web UI)

-This scenario shows how a valid user interacts with the application to play a match.
-The sequence includes authentication, game logic processing, and persistent storage of results.
+This scenario shows how a registered user interacts with the application to play a match.
+The sequence includes authentication, game setup, game logic processing, and persistent storage of results.

-In essence the system supports three core user interactions: account registration and authentication, playing matches against an AI opponent (bot), and reviewing personal game history and statistics.
+In practice, the system supports three core user interactions: account registration and authentication, playing matches against an AI opponent, and reviewing personal game history and statistics.

 6.2.
 Bot Interaction (External API)

-The second use case focuses on how an external app or bot interacts with the system via the API "play" method, which is a core requirement for interoperability.
+The second use case focuses on how an external bot interacts with the system through the public /play endpoint, which is a core requirement for interoperability.

 -

-API Request: The bot sends a JSON message to the
+API Request: The bot sends a GET request to the

-/playendpoint containing a board position in YEN notation. -
+/playendpoint with the current board position encoded in YEN notation. -

 -